Course - Financial Accounting and Corporate Reporting II - BMRR4035

 - have insight into theories that justify accounting solutions in regulations, reporting standards, and practice

-- have further developed their understanding of accounting and knowledge of accounting standards and accounting practices and their understanding of the application of information (financial information and sustainability information) in financial markets
+- have further developed their understanding of accounting, knowledge of accounting practices, and their understanding of the use of information in financial markets

-- have advanced knowledge about incentives and manipulation of reporting
+- have advanced knowledge about incentives and underlying business conditions that influences reporting choices

 Skills

-The students should be able to solve and justify solutions to advanced financial reporting problems, and be able to solve and discuss reporting-related theoretical and practical problems.
+The students should be able to solve and justify solutions to advanced financial reporting problems, and be able to account for and discuss reporting-related theoretical and practical problems.

 General Competence